 Nandankanan Zoological Park is a popular destination for locals and visitors to Bhubaneshwar, the capital city of Odisha.
 Nandankanan, in the local language Oriya, means something like the “Garden of Heaven” or “Celestial Pleasure”, “Garden of Pleasure” or “Heavenly Garden of God”.

-About 15 KMs from the city, the park is located in the Jujhagarh forest block of Khordha district.
-It is spread a little over 1000 acres of the lush green zone and includes the huge Kanjia lake spread over about 130 acres a Wetlands of National importance.
+About 15 km from the city, the park is located in the Jujhagarh forest block of the Khordha district.
+It is spread over a little over 1000 acres of the lush green zone and includes the huge Kanjia lake spread over about 130 acres of Wetlands of National importance.
 It was established in the 1960s and opened to the public a decade later.

 It is one of the largest zoos in India and has several firsts to its credit in the world.
 There is so much uniqueness credited to this zoological park.
 An interesting one is an express train (Nandankanan Express) is named after the zoological park by the Indian Railways.